 In true Germantown-Schnitzelburg style, one concerned citizen has begun a project of passion for the community's sake.
 Schnitzelburg Area Community Council (SACC) board member Susan Brunton has started an organization called GoGreen Germantown in order to beautify and better the area.
-Recently, Brunton and her husband noticed large whiskey jugs on the corner of Texas and Burnett and used their own funds to plant shrubs and flowers.
-The support in form of honks from passersby gave Brunton the idea to continue beautifying the neighborhood.
+Recently, Brunton and her husband noticed large whiskey jugs on the corner of Texas Avenue and E. Burnett Avenue and used their own funds to plant shrubs and flowers.
+Community support in form of honks from passersby gave Brunton the idea to continue beautifying the neighborhood.

-Until more funds are raised, Brunton will still continue to develop the project on her own.
+Until more funds are raised, Brunton will continue to develop the project on her own.
 She says, "This is a personal dream of mine.
 The council helps, but I have to show them that people really want it."
 In the mean time, GoGreen Germantown is looking for nursery donations as Brunton plans on hopefully giving away redbud trees in the fall to Germantown-Schnitzelburg residents because the best time to plant them is around October, although this versatile tree can be successfully planted and cultivated any time of year.

 For more information on GoGreen Germantown and on redbud trees, visit www.gogreengermantown.com, the GoGreen Germantown facebook page, or the redbud section of the Arbor Day Foundation site.
 Anyone is also welcome to contact Susan Brunton at firstname.lastname@example.org.